Meeting Spaces for Nonprofits (Room Scheduling / Nonprofit Room Scheduling Guidelines)

 Who can apply: Allen County nonprofit staff and leaders.
 Organizations must review the Foundation's Nonprofit Room Scheduling Guidelines (PDF).

-Deadline: No deadlines; reviewed on an ongoing basis.
-Requests may take up to 60 business days for review and decision.
+Deadline: No deadlines; review and decision may take up to 60 business days.

-Who can apply: 501(c)(3) organizations with projects or programs that benefit the people of Allen County and can demonstrate community impact.
+Who can apply: 501(c)(3) organizations must benefit the people of Allen County and demonstrate community impact.
+New applicants must have held 501(c)(3) status for at least five years.

 Track these deadlines, get reminders, and see how well your nonprofit fits — free with a Kindora account.